aarontran/g309.2-0.6/Notes.md

 * check the filtering threshold of de Luca and Molendi on the corner data.
   (see sec.
 3.3 of de luca/molendi 2003) as a sanity check -- was our GTI filtering sufficient?
+* Re-perform SWCX spectrum cut but using ENTIRE FOV (mask out point sources and remnant) -- previously took emission from remnant only

 Standing questions:
 * Why did exposure maps for PN generate so fast, relative to MOS maps???